 A priority level can be set.
 The person who requested the work order is identified and a customer ID for internal use is given.
 For larger organizations, the department can be specified.

-How ProjectManager Streamlines Work Order Management
+ProjectManager Helps With Work Order Management

 ProjectManager is award-winning software that helps organize work and drive efficiency.
-Generating, tracking and paying for work orders is enhanced by our cloud-based tool that gives you real-time data to always know if you’re keeping on schedule.
+Generating, tracking and paying for work orders is enhanced by our online tool that gives you real-time data to always know if you’re keeping on schedule.

 Time logged on work can also be tracked with timesheets that streamline payroll as well.
 They’re secure and easy to use.
 Our unlimited file storage means you can use the tool as a centralized hub to manage all your work orders.